lcezermf/request_for_change/README.md

 mix run priv/repo/seeds.exs
 ```

-The data will be loaded in batchs of 50, is possible to change this value by editing `priv/repo/seeds.exs` file.

 Once the data is loaded the app can run by:

 ```bash
 iex -S mix phx.server
 ```

 It will run the app and also open the iex console.
-If you do not wanna the iex console just run `iex -S mix phx.server`
+If you do not wanna the iex console just run `mix phx.server`

 ### Running test